 Let’s evaluate how this will impact the end user.
 When you miss the 16ms limit, you often get a slightly lower frame rate ~ 59fps.
 No big deal here, right?

 What actually happens is that if your app misses the 16ms limit once, it is unable to use the window for one frame and now has to wait for the next one.
 Though your app only took 19ms to render, it actually missed the window, which will appear to the user that now it’s taking TWICE as long.
 You see!
 Right there, you just told a user that your app is super bad.

-App users often spend a lot of time setting up the application and make it work as they intend to on their phones.
-When they re-install an app, then most users expect their old settings to re-surface.
+App users often spend a lot of time setting up the application and making it work as they intend to on their phones.
+When they reinstall an app, then most users expect their old settings to re-surface.

 Preserving settings data can help enhance the quality of your application by: